santanupattanayak/santanupattanayak.github.io/_posts/2025-08-16-From-SDE-to-Diffusion-Models-How-Itos-Calculus-Powers-GenAI.md

 Figure 1.
 Sample Brownian Motion along with the approximate gradient.

-As we can see in the Figure 1. while the Brownian motion trajectory is path continuous, the gradients are highly oscillatory and Brownian motion as a function of time is non differentiable.
+As we can see in the Figure 1. while the Brownian motion trajectory is path continuous, the gradients are highly oscillatory and Brownian motion as a function of $$t$$ is non differentiable.